Shopware Nexus

 Integrations

-Create a Simple Workflow
+Create a simple workflow

-1. Click Create workflow > enter a name > Create workflow.
+1. Click Create workflow > enter a name >Create workflow.

 3. Add an action: Drag Send Slack Message or Microsoft Dynamics Business Central onto the canvas.